ChronoSheets/ChronoSheets-CSharp-Client/docs/FleetApi.md

 <a name="fleetgetvehicles"></a>
 # **FleetGetVehicles**
-> CsApiApiResponseListFleetVehicle FleetGetVehicles (bool? includeDeleted, string xChronosheetsAuth)
+> CSApiResponseListFleetVehicle FleetGetVehicles (bool? includeDeleted, string xChronosheetsAuth)

 Get a collection of vehicles that are under your organisation